 You can meet with an academic advisor in your college to discuss your readiness to return to the University of Maryland for the following semester, as well as course selection, registration, and major options.
 Send questions about your decision, deadlines, or the application to the Student Success Office via email at:

-International students wishing to return to the University of Maryland in F-1 or J-1 status should contact Katrina Knudsen (firstname.lastname@example.org) in the International Student and Scholar Services (ISSS) office for instructions about the required documentation for the creation of an I-20 or DS-2019 document.
+If you are intending to return to the University of Maryland while in F-1 or J-1 status, you may be required to submit additional paperwork in order to be issued an I-20 or DS-2019.
+Please e-mail Katrina Knudsen in the International Student and Scholar Services Office (email@example.com) for a list of the documentation you will be required to submit if you are returning in F-1 or J-1 status.
 It is recommended that you contact Katrina as soon as your reenrollment/reinstatement application has been submitted.

 You are not eligible to register until you are officially readmitted to the University of Maryland.
 If you are readmitted, you may also have to resolve registration blocks before registering.

 Please apply by the appropriate deadline even if you have a financial block.
 However, we are unable to finish processing your application until we receive notification that your payment is received.
 You may expedite this process by obtaining a financial clearance slip from the Office of the Bursar and sending it to: Student Success Office, 0110 Hornbake Library, University of Maryland, College Park, MD 20742.
 You can alternatively ask the Bursarís office to email us at firstname.lastname@example.org.

 Students readmitted for the fall semester can also register for summer term, and students readmitted for the spring semester can also register for winter term.

 Readmission applicants should receive a decision within 10 business days of submitting a complete application.
 You will be notified via email when your decision is ready.
 Please note that the review process timeline is extended for students who have a financial block, judicial block, or need to change their major.